GursimranKaur97/FoodieFinder/README.md

 - Link component don't refresh our whole page like anchor tag so it's more recommendable to use in React

 - Link is a wrapper over anchor tag

+# Two type of Component
+- Function Based Component
+ - useEffect
+    - Used to do API Call
+- Class Based Component
+  - componentDidMount()
+    - Used to do API Call